-Hazing, in any form, will not be not tolerated.
+In many jurisdictions, hazing is subject to legal consequences, including criminal liability.
+Hazing, in any form, will not be tolerated.
 Hazing may result in chapter and member discipline, including termination of membership.

 The risk prevention committee is responsible for risk prevention programming for college chapters.
 The committee chairman will work collaboratively with university administrators, collegians, and local advisors during alleged risk management investigations.Contact Us